MichaelGee76/finstergram/README.md

 - **Image Cropping**: Uploaded images are cropped before saving to optimize database space.
 - **Chat Functionality**: Chat with people you follow.
 - **Inbox**: See notifications for likes and comments on your posts and comments.
-- **Discover Page**: Explore posts from users you are not following.
+- **Discover/Search Page**: Explore posts from users you are not following.
+Search for users and hashtags

 ## Tech Stack